dortania/OpenCore-Install-Guide/config.plist/security.md

 ::: warning

 macOS 14 Sonoma changed how system updates work.
 From now on, when you update (or install) macOS, SecureBootModel must be set to `Disabled`, otherwise it'll bootloop.
-Remember to change it back to another value listed down here when you finish updating macOS, as it can lead to a security breach.
+Remember to change it back to another value listed down here when you finish updating macOS, as otherwise it can lead to a security breach.

 :::